Sts. Anne and Joachim Catholic Church

 Sts.
-Anne and Joachim is a Roman Catholic church located in Fargo, ND.
+Anne and Joachim is a Roman Catholic church located in Fargo, North Dakota, within the Diocese of Fargo.
 Planning for the church began in 1995 and was completed in 2010.
-The rites of dedication were on February 11, 2010 by Samuel J. Aquila.
+The rites of dedication were on February 11, 2010, by Samuel J. Aquila.
 The church was named after Saint Anne and Saint Joachim, the parents of Mary, mother of Jesus.
 Sts.
 Anne and Joachim parish was founded by Monsignor Valentine Gross after Bishop James Stephen Sullivan asked him to start a new parish in South Fargo.

 Construction

 Sts.
 Anne and Joachim church was built in a two phase construction.
 Phase 1 included a gathering space and a social hall and was completed in 2001.
-Phase 2 included a permanent worship area, costing the church $9-10 Million.In addition to the phase 2 primary worship area, the phase 2 structure is home to an adoration and daily chapels.
+Phase 2 included a permanent worship area, costing the church $9–10 Million.
+In addition to the phase 2 primary worship area, the phase 2 structure is home to an adoration and daily chapels.
 The church houses numerous shrines and confessionals.